 If you want a meal with a view then this is the place for you!
 You can sit and enjoy the vista of rolling hills and the river whilst tucking into some excellent food.
 It is a well-executed menu from a talented chef and the portion sizes are ideal after a day’s walking (just save room for the sticky toffee pudding)!

 The Packhorse Inn in Little Longstone

 This village pub near Monsal Dale prides itself on serving local food including buffalo and venison.
 All of their beef is reared just two fields away and puddings are direct from Bakewell.
 Thankfully they don’t just serve the locals and tourists are very welcome!

 If you are keen on celeb-spotting then head to the Peacock at Rowsley where recent visitors have caught a glimpse of Dame Judi Dench, Michael Fassbender and Keira Knightley.
 This is a great fine dining restaurant for a special occasion as it has fairly high end prices to match, but the menu is excellent and the cooking is always perfectly executed.
 There are some good lighter lunch set meals on offer too if you can’t quite stretch to the full a la carte dinner experience.

 Nonno’s Pizzeria in Belper

-Locals refer to this as the best Italian restaurant around.
-It serves great pizzas, pasta and much, much more.
+Locals refer to Nonno’s as the best Italian restaurant around – it serves great pizzas, pasta and much, much more.
 The portion sizes are really generous and you’ll get real value for money.

 The award-winning Chequers Inn in Froggatt has received an AA rosette for its cooking for the last 13 years.
 It has a great selection of real ales and a seasonal menu featuring pub classics like pies and battered haddock and some delicious daily specials and the Sunday lunch is excellent (duck fat roasties – yum!).